 Unfortunately, there are still instances happening of accidental discharges—even in 2018.
 Which is why all of us need to continue to preach gun safety.
 But I have two ways to help prevent negligent discharges, or at least make it (hopefully) less likely.

-1. Get rid of that old holster that’s falling apart.
+1. Prevent negligent discharges by getting rid of that old holster that’s falling apart.

 Seriously.
 If you carry your CCW every day, imagine what your pants go through—sweat, heat, cold, dust, dirt, grime, lint, rain, mud, dog hair.
 The more you carry, the more your holster (and even your gun, too) is exposed to all manners of things, especially depending on your profession.
 When your holster starts to fall apart, the less secure your pistol is.
 It might even start to ride up if you’re carrying an IWB (if you know what I’m talking about, then you definitely need to retire yours).

 Now, this includes your “expensive” holsters.
 Look—they are not going to last forever.
 They’re durable, sure, but not indestructible.
 After years and years, it’s going to wear out.
 If the material (especially that of fabric and some leather holsters) starts to bend and dip into the trigger well, then it’s time to get another one.

 2. Prevent negligent discharges by investing in quality.

 Yes, I already said that quality holsters can wear out, but when that time comes is entirely dependent on frequency of use, amount of abuse and wear, holster material, and even sometimes where you live (exposure to weather, like rain).
 But quality means that your higher dollar purchase is going to stretch over a longer period, especially if that holster is modular and durable for a lifetime supply of use.